March 2010 Lahore bombings: 12 March

 The 12 March 2010 Lahore bombings were a series of bombings in Lahore.
 It was the second attack in Lahore that week, following a bomb explosion at an intelligence headquarters on 8 March 2010.

-Around 1300 local time, two men on foot and wearing vests carrying explosives detonated bombs near the Royal Artillery Bazaar.
+Two men on foot and wearing vests carrying explosives detonated bombs near the Royal Artillery Bazaar.
 One man detonated his vest first, followed by the other ten to fifteen seconds later.
 It was speculated that the intended target was a military convoy in the area at the time.
 The blasts wounded about 100 people, mostly civilians, and killed at least 59, of which ten were soldiers.
 Local Police officials have said that the death toll is likely to rise.
 Following the bombings, military reinforcements took control of the area, preventing even news media from entering.

 In the late afternoon, five more bombs were detonated in an Iqbal Town market, but their main consequence was panic.
 Some windows were broken, and a car was damaged, and three injuries were reported.

 Tehrik-i-Taliban Pakistan, the same group responsible for the 8 March bombing, has claimed responsibility for these attacks, as well.
 Lashkar-e-Jhangvi has also claimed responsibility for the 12 March attack.